pragyanshu-kashyap/pragyanshu-kashyap/README.md

 - 👋 Hi, I’m @pragyanshu-kashyap
-- 👀 I’m interested in programming and ML
+- 👀 I’m interested in programming and Web development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking for collaboration
 - 📫 Contact No:- 7488163728
 - 😄 Pronouns:- He/His
-- ⚡ Fun fact:- Everyone says programming is stressfull
+- ⚡ Fun fact:- Everyone says programming is stressful

 <!---
 pragyanshu-kashyap/pragyanshu-kashyap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.